-Setting Up Covalently Bound Ligands
+6.6 Setting Up Covalently Bound Ligands

 GOLD is able to dock covalently bound inhibitors, but only if you specify which ligand atom is bonded to which protein atom.
-GOLD supports two types of covalent link:
+GOLD supports three types of covalent link:

-- A covalent link for use with individual ligands (see Setting Up a Single Covalent Link). - A substructure-based covalent link for use with multiple ligands which have a common functional group (see Setting Up Substructure-Based Covalent Links).
+- A covalent link for use with individual ligands (see Setting Up a Single Covalent Link). - A substructure-based covalent link for use with multiple ligands which have a common functional group (see Setting Up Substructure-Based Covalent Links). - A warhead-based definition.
+Here, the ligand is scanned for known reactive warheads, and the protein and ligand are transformed together (see Setting up a Warhead-based Covalent Docking).

-Method Used for Docking Covalently Bound Ligands
+6.6.1 Method Used for Docking Covalently Bound Ligands